breakpointHQ/VOODOO/README.md

 ## Templates

 A VOODOO template is a `YAML` file that is used to define one or more script injections.
-One of the advantages of using VOODOO templates is that it's easy to share, simply send your crafted template file to your teammates.

 ```sh
 Usage: